-- (a) Except as provided in § 91.715, no person may operate a civil aircraft unless it has within it the following: - (1) An appropriate and current airworthiness certificate. . . - (a) No person may operate a civil aircraft unless the airworthiness certificate required by paragraph (a) of this section or a special flight authorization issued under §91.715 is displayed at the cabin or cockpit entrance so that it is legible to passengers or crew.
+- (a) Except as provided in § 91.715, no person may operate a civil aircraft unless it has within it the following: - (1) An appropriate and current airworthiness certificate. . . .

+(b) No person may operate a civil aircraft unless the airworthiness certificate required by paragraph (a) of this section or a special flight authorization issued under §91.715 is displayed at the cabin or cockpit entrance so that it is legible to passengers or crew.

 The UAS fully loaded weighs no more than 55 lbs and is operated without an onboard pilot.
 As such, there is no ability or place to carry certification and registration documents or to display them on the sUAS.
-Each sUAS operated by Fly Habana will be registered with the FAA and all documentation carried by the PIC.